camerensmith/owtacticards/owcardgame/src/abilities/README.md

 - `selectCardTarget()` - Returns Promise<{cardId, rowId}> for card selection
 - `selectRowTarget()` - Returns Promise<{rowId}> for row selection
 - `selectRowTargetWithSound(heroId, cardId, eventName)` - Row selection with audio

+### engine/TurnEffectsRunner.js
+Handles turn-start effects and cleanup for all heroes.
+- **Turn Change Detection**: Automatically detects when turns change
+- **Effect Processing**: Runs `on: 'turnstart'` effects for all heroes
+- **Cleanup Management**: Calls cleanup functions when effects expire
+- **Debug Logging**: Shows turn changes and effect processing

 ### engine/aimLineBus.js (Visual Source→Target Indicator)
 Lightweight bus to show a line/arrow from a source element (e.g., a card) to the cursor while targeting.